 The Company is one of the largest independent oil and gas operators in Colombia in terms of both assets and production.
 Through its subsidiaries, the Company holds indirect interests in certain hydrocarbon properties in Colombia pursuant to contracts with Ecopetrol and the ANH.
-The Company's total production from Colombia includes 91.61% oil production (consisting of 59.90% of heavy crude oil and 31.71% of light crude oil and medium crude oil combined) and 8.39% gas production (5.26% of conventional natural gas production and 3.13% of natural gas liquids) during 2022.
+The Company's total production from Colombia includes 87% oil production (consisting of 62% of heavy crude oil and 25% of light crude oil and medium crude oil combined) and 13% gas production (8% of conventional natural gas production and 5% of natural gas liquids) during 2023.

-In Colombia, the Company's diversified asset base includes 2.90 million net acres in the Llanos, Lower Magdalena Valley, Upper Magdalena Valley, Middle Magdalena Valley, Cesar Rancheria, Putumayo and Cordillera Oriental basins.
-The Company's Colombian assets are divided into working interests in 28 blocks, of which 10 of these blocks are in the exploration phase, 16 are in the production phase and two are in the exploration and production phase.
+In Colombia, the Company's diversified asset base includes 1.40 million net acres in the Llanos, Lower Magdalena Valley, Upper Magdalena Valley, Middle Magdalena Valley, Cesar Rancheria, Putumayo and Cordillera Oriental basins.
+The Company's Colombian assets are divided into working interests in 21 blocks, of which 5 of these blocks are in the exploration phase, 15 are in the production phase and one is in the exploration and production phase.

 In Ecuador, the Company holds a 50% working interest in each of the Perico and Espejo exploration blocks located in the north-eastern part of Ecuador in the Oriente basin.
-The Company's total production from Ecuador consists 100% in light and medium crude oil production.
+The Company's total production from Ecuador consists of 100% of light and medium crude oil production.